Raagang Part I - Bhairav, Kamod

 What is a Raagang?

-The term Raagang combines Raag and ang (part).
-It refers to a key identifying phrase that gives a raag its distinctive character.
+The term Raagang combines Raag and ang (component in Sanskrit).
 When one raag regularly uses a phrase that belongs to another, it is said to carry that raag’s ang.
 You can think of it like a familiar facial feature that makes someone instantly recognizable.

 Musicologists have developed different systems to classify raags.
-The thaat system, created by Pandit Vishnu Narayan Bhatkhande, is a well-known framework based on notes present in raags.
+Pandit Vishnu Narayan Bhatkhande, developed a well-known classification framework of ten thaats based on the notes present in raags.
 Around the same time, Pandit N. M. Khare, a disciple of Pandit Vishnu Digambar Paluskar, introduced another practical approach.
-He identified around 30 raags with unique, defining phrases — these became known as the Raagang raags.
+He identified around 30 raags with unique, signature phrases — these became known as the Raagang raags.
 Other raags that share those characteristic phrases are said to carry that Raagang.

-A Raagang is not same as Thaat.
+A raagang is not the same as thaat.
 Both thaats and raagangs are sometimes named after the same janak (parent) raag such as Bhairav and Kalyan because many raags are derived from these janak raags.

 Bhairav Raagang